 Lindsay Rose THOMPSON1 was born on 22 December 1996 in Mitchell, Davison Co., SD.
 Born at 5:57 PM by C-section with a weight of 6 lb 2 oz.
 Healthy start....
 Parents: Larry Dean THOMPSON and Vicki Renee KROUPA.

 Lisa THOMPSON1,2 was born on 26 January 1895 in Belford Twp, Aurora Co., SD.
-She died on 18 June 1993 in Storla Sunset Home, Storla, SD.
+She died on 18 June 1993 at the age of 98 in Storla Sunset Home, Storla, SD.
 Parents: Oskar(Asbjørn Torkellson Hammersmark) THOMPSON and Elsie Christine JONASDTR.

 Spouse: Roy HUTTON.
 Lisa THOMPSON and Roy HUTTON were married on 2 April 1919.
 Children were: LeRoy HUTTON, Evelyn Minnie HUTTON.